Pokémon: The First Movie

-In Japan, the film received positive reviews, with praise directed at the film's emotional impact and exploration of ethical topics such as cloning, genetic modification and existentialism.
-However, the English-language version received generally negative reviews from film critics, with much of the criticism pointed at the poor voice acting and its inclusion of an anti-violence message despite it being a Pokémon film.
-Further retrospective criticism of the English-language version has been targeted against the removal of most of the ethical topics, such as part of Mewtwo's origin story.
-Despite the reviews, it was a box office success worldwide, topping the box office charts in its opening weekend, and eventually grossing over $172 million at the worldwide box office.
+Pokémon: The First Movie is a 1998 Japanese anime fantasy adventure film directed by Kunihiko Yuyama.
+The first theatrical release in the Pokémon franchise, the plot takes place during the first season of Pokémon: Indigo League.
+The film was first released in Japan on July 18, 1998, to positive reviews, with praise directed at the film's emotional impact and exploration of ethical topics such as cloning, genetic modification, and existentialism.

+The English-language adaptation was released in North America and other countries on November 10, 1999, by Warner Bros.
+Pictures.
+This version was received far less positively than the original Japanese dub, with much criticism pointed at the poorly dubbed voice acting and its inclusion of an anti-violence message contradictory to the series' overall concept.
+Further, retrospective criticism of the dub has been targeted against the removal of most of the ethical topics from the original Japanese version, such as part of Mewtwo's origin story.
+Despite mixed reviews, it was a box office success worldwide, topping the box office charts in its opening weekend and eventually grossing over $172 million at the worldwide box office.
 It also sold 10 million home video units in the United States, including 4.2 million VHS sales that earned $58.8 million in 2000.

-During the end credits of Pokémon the Movie: The Power of Us (2018), it was announced that a full CGI remake was set to release on the following year.
-It was released as Pokémon: Mewtwo Strikes Back — Evolution in July 2019.